 With all this new information at your hands, there are countless practical ways improve your small business through Yelp Trends.
 Use it to determine the popularity of a drink, whether a certain item is seasonal, or whether two items are complementary, such as burgers and fries.
 To give you some ideas, Rockbot has taken Yelp Trends for a spin and picked up on 9 new things that your business can learn from today

-1. America is currently obsessed with health foods
+1. America is currently obsessed with healthy foods

 Skip the buffalo wings and the greasy fried foods - try catering to a more health-minded audience with more nutritious options.
 Kale chips are an easy recipe to get started, and check out Food & Wine’s guide to the Best Kale Recipes for some more ideas.